theosanderson/taxonium/taxoniumtools/taxoniumtools_cpp/README.md

 # Taxonium Tools C++

-EXPERIMENTALL!!!!!!
+> ⚠️ **EXPERIMENTAL**: This is an experimental C++ port.
+Use the Python version for production workflows.

-A high-performance C++ implementation of taxoniumtools for converting Usher protobuf files to Taxonium JSONL format.
+A high-performance C++ implementation of taxoniumtools for converting UShER protobuf files to Taxonium JSONL format.

-NOT FINISHED - WRITTEN BY AN LLM, AS IS REST OF THE README

 ## Performance Benefits